 UHS clinicians provide medication management of common mental health issues, including:

 - Evaluation of anxiety, depression, eating disorders, and sleep disorders

 - Treatment options, including medications

 - Medication management for confirmed diagnoses of Attention Deficit Disorder (ADD) and Attention Deficit/Hyperactivity Disorder (ADHD) -- please see link for information about these services

 - Prescription renewals with standard medication regimens for conditions such as stable depression or anxiety, for patients who no longer need counseling

 It is recommended that students and other patients make an appointment with a UHS clinician and continue to see him/her.
 Although patients may change clinicians at any time, seeing the same clinician allows patients to develop a relationship and helps ensure quality care.

 Our Care Manager is available for screenings, referral and follow-up, or just to talk.

 Eligibility and fees:

-U-M students (Ann Arbor Campus) can use UHS and have few expenses at UHS, because they pay a health service fee as part of tuition that covers most UHS services (see Free or Fees for Students for what's covered).
+Currently enrolled U-M students (Ann Arbor campus) can use UHS and have few expenses at UHS, because they pay a health service fee as part of tuition that covers most UHS services (see Free or Fees for Students for what's covered).

 U-M staff, faculty, alumni and their spouses, domestic partners, and dependents can also use UHS on a fee-for-service basis or through billable insurance.
 UHS is a primary care site for Premier Care Network 1 and GradCare.